 She didn’t quit corporate life to build a tech empire.
+She quit to find peace.

 Instead, she found a mission that could change millions of lives.